 - Criminal Trial Lawyer's Association

-- AIDWYC case reviewer (Association in Defence of the Wrongly Convicted).
+- Innocence Canada case reviewer (formerly the Association in Defence of the Wrongly Convicted)

 Heather Ferg's Selected Cases